The programme is offered from Middle Years 1 (grade 6) through Year 5 (grade 10), for students aged 11 to 16. The MYP is guided by three principles:

-The features of the programme help students develop disciplinary and interdisciplinary understanding:
+The features of the programme help students develop disciplinary and interdisciplinary understanding are:

 - Approaches to teaching—emphasizing MYP pedagogy, including collaborative learning through inquiry.

 - Global contexts—showing how learning best takes place in context.

 - Student-initiated action, which may involve service within the community.

 - Culmination in the personal project (for students in MYP year 5) or the community project (for students in MYP years 3 or 4).

 The MYP’s broad and balanced curriculum is described as follows:

 - The MYP organizes teaching and learning through eight subject groups: language and literature, language acquisition, individuals and societies, sciences, mathematics, arts, physical and health education, and design.
 HIS additionally offers: Islamic Studies, Learning Resources Techniques, French, and Turkish.

 - Integrated disciplines may be taught and assessed within a subject group: for example, history or geography within the individuals and societies subject group; biology, chemistry or physics within the sciences subject group.